stephenony/Cafe-Menu/README.md

 Code Editor used: Notepad.

 ## Credits
-Cafe Menu Design is a part of the FreeCodeCamp.com Html/CSS Tutorial
+Cafe Menu Design, is a part of the Html/CSS Tutorial on FreeCodeCamp.com, under the "(New) Responsive Web Design" section.